remarshal/remarshal/README.md

 - 👀 I’m interested in learning to code better
 - 🌱 I’m currently learning Bootstrap
 - 💞️ I’m looking to collaborate on class projects
-- 📫 Reach me on Slack
+- 📫 Find me on Slack

 <!---
 remarshal/remarshal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.